novvember/amazfit-watchfaces/README.md

 4. Utilize any compatible app to install the watchface from your phone's internal storage.

+### Variant 4: QR Code Installation (More Complex)

+1. Find and download the zip file as described in the previous variant.

+2. Search online for a method to convert the zip file to a zpk file, then generate a QR code.

+3. Use the QR code to install the watchface in developer mode within the Zepp app.

 ### Important Notes!
 - Some texts are displayed with custom fonts.
-It requires devices with ZeppOS 2 and higher and is not compatible with older models like the GTR 3 and GTR 3.
+It requires devices with ZeppOS 2 and higher and is not compatible with older models like the GTR 3 and GTR 3 Pro.

 - Please restart the watch after installation to ensure proper font display.